HEADS-project/methodology/heads_methodology/create_libraries_to_support_platform_specific_features__library__component.md

 #### in C/C++

-To do so one should adapt/wrap a native C/C++ library (wrapped library) in such a away that the library (wrapping library) can call callbacks which execute some of the ThingML generated code.
-We suggest the following mechanism to call the generated code in ThingML from the native library.
-However, there are other ways to achieve the goal as well.
+To do so one should adapt/wrap a native C/C++ library in such a away that the library can call callbacks which execute the ThingML generated code.
+We propose to adapt/wrap the native (wrapped) library in a library (wrapping library) which can call the generated code in ThingML.
 The explanation below is given using C++, but the same approach can be used in C as well.

+Context:
+A sensor returns a value once in a while.
+There is a library that handles a value update.
+The library provides a callback which is called on the value update.
+Thus, a user can implement this callback to process the value or define some logic when a new value is returned.
+We would like to use this library in ThingML and define logic and process the given value.

 1) Create a type definition for a callback and structure which holds the callback to call from the wrapping library.
 The type definition and structure should look as follows:
 ```